 Go to the department of your current major, and fill out a major change form.
 If you are changing to a Math Major (and not adding it as a second major), your current department will release your advising file to you, if one exists, and a copy of the form.
-Bring them both to the Math Office, McCutchan Hall Room 304.
+Bring them both to the Math Office, Laurentide Hall.
 Our administrative assistant will collect them and assign an advisor to you.

 Do I need to decide on an emphasis at the time I declare or change to a Math Major?

 If you are undecided as to which emphasis to declare, temporarily choose the Pure Math emphasis.
 The first 6 courses in the five emphases are the same.
 Once you've made your decision, you can always change your emphasis.
 Remember that your AAR will be updated only after the form has been completed by you and processed by the Registrar.